 Lyric-driven, simple folk songs are what singer-songwriter Mike Ward produces.
 Currently living in Detroit, Mike grew up listening to the Irish music of the Clancy Brothers and singing in church choirs.
 His influences are the likes of Dylan, Simon & Garfunkel, Neil Young, Bruce Springsteen, Jason Isbell and John Prine.
-The songs that Mike writes are a combination of stories and life lessons which are still being learned.

 His first studio album,"We Wonder", was released in 2018, receiving four Detroit Music Award nominations.
 Additionally, Phil Maq of WHFR 89.3FM named it 2019 Best Folk Album and in his top 100 albums.

 Why Psychosongs?
 Turns out there are many Mike Ward's creating music.
 His nickname, PsychoWard, provided an answer.
 (If you’ve seen him dance or play hockey, you’ll get it).
-So Mike Ward: Psychosongs became the label.

 Mike performs various venues throughout Michigan and beyond.